Study level

 Description

-This course discusses synthetic methods applied to obtain enantiopure amino acids as well as the use of chiral amino acids for the synthesis of other enantiopure compounds.
+This course covers synthetic methods for obtaining enantiopure amino acids, as well as the use of chiral amino acids for the synthesis of other enantiopure compounds.

-These amino acids are the basic elements of peptides.
-The different physico-chemical properties induced by the nature of these amino acids will allow to define strategies for the synthesis of peptides of interest and their characterization.
+These amino acids are the building blocks of peptides.
+The different physico-chemical properties induced by the nature of these amino acids will enable us to define strategies for the synthesis and characterization of peptides of interest.

 Hourly volumes* :